MrBertie/start-nginx/README.md

 Notes
 ----
-The language can be changed in the `start-nginx.ini` file, if you would like to translate it into your language; and the php folder can also be configured.
+The language can be changed in the `start-nginx.ini` file, if you would like to translate it into your language.
+The php folder can also be configured here.

 ----

-Author: Symon Bent, 2013-04-19, Madagascar
+Author: Symon Bent, 2013-04-25, Madagascar

 Website: https://github.com/MrBertie/start-nginx